Three Queers Winning

 2. Colleague No. 2 specializes in 16th and early 17th century art songs.
 They perform wearing a dress, instead of the traditional jacket, tie, and slacks.

 3. For 20 years, Colleague No. 3 wanted to cut their long and flowing hair to a much shorter length.
 They also wished to dress in a more contemporary style, rather than the expected long, formal gown.
-Both adjustments were forbidden by the Elders who expected everything to remain long and flowing.
+The Elders had a strict rule against both acts of alteration, insisting that everything should stay long and flowing.

 a.
 Colleague No. 1 struggled with those stares and glares from people across the room.
 That crowd clearly didn’t find their concert-ware suitable for the concert stage.
-Colleague No. 1 started ignoring them as much as possible, focusing instead on what they wanted to bring to their musical performance.
+Colleague No. 1 started ignoring them (as best as they could), focusing instead on what they wanted to bring to their musical performance.

 Not too long into this new process, their bookings and engagements increased, including both solo and concerto dates.
 They also received a major grant from a national institution to fund their passion project.

 b.
 Colleague No. 2’s performances of 16th century and early 17th century songs are immediately gripping and utterly convincing.
-It takes 60+ seconds for audiences to be completely overtaken by what they heard.
-Dress and dresses were no longer part of their concert equation.
+It takes about 60 seconds for audiences to become completely mesmerized by what they heard.
+Dress and dresses were no longer part of their concert enjoyment equation.

 c.
-Ah, Colleague No. 3…my favorite.
-Since cutting their hair (20 years late), Colleague No. 3 has won two principle positions at two major U-S orchestras.
+Ahhh, Colleague No. 3…my favorite.
+Since cutting their hair (20 years later), Colleague No. 3 has won two principal positions at two major U-S orchestras.
 I’m not saying a good haircut wins auditions, but it can make someone look and feel sunnier, and even more assured than pre-haircut.

 What do colleagues 1, 2, and 3 have in common?